rlipscombe/blerg/INSTALL.md

     sudo -l postgres createdb blerg
     bunzip2 < blerg.pg_dump.bz2 | psql -U blerg

+Note that this emits some warnings when transferring from Linux to OS X. Ignore them.

 ## Upgrading

     # Log into the production box: